Last Supper: Institution of the Eucharist

-The three Synoptic Gospel accounts describe the Last Supper as a Passover meal, disagreeing with John.
+The three Synoptic Gospel accounts describe the Last Supper as a Passover meal.
+Stéphane Saulnier argues they disagree with John, though Brant Pitre argues the Gospels can be reconciled in his "Passover hypothesis", taking the Gospel of John's allusions to the Passover lamb as applying to the seven-day festival rather than the meal.
 Each gives somewhat different versions of the order of the meal.
 In chapter 26 of the Gospel of Matthew, Jesus prays thanks for the bread, divides it, and hands the pieces of bread to his disciples, saying "Take, eat, this is my body."
 Later in the meal Jesus takes a cup of wine, offers another prayer, and gives it to those present, saying "Drink from it, all of you; for this is my blood of the covenant, which is poured out for many for the forgiveness of sins.
-I tell you, I will never again drink of this fruit of the vine until that day when I drink it new with you in my Father’s kingdom."
+I tell you, I will never again drink of this fruit of the vine until that day when I drink it new with you in my Father's kingdom."

 In chapter 22 of the Gospel of Luke, however, the wine is blessed and distributed before the bread, followed by the bread, then by a second, larger cup of wine, as well as somewhat different wordings.
 Additionally, according to Paul and Luke, he tells the disciples "do this in remembrance of me."
 This event has been regarded by Christians of most denominations as the institution of the Eucharist.
 There is recorded celebration of the Eucharist by the early Christian community in Jerusalem.